Sendak, M. (1963). Where the wild things are. United States. Harper Collins Publishers.

 The criticism directed at the charming Where The Wild Things Are is scatter shot and bizarre.
 Most people I’ve talked to about it can’t really elaborate on why they find it inappropriate.
 They just do.
 Yes, I’m generalizing, but I’m not being less precise than someone saying “It’s bad because it’s bad.”

+A boy named Max throws a hissy fit and his parents send him to bed without supper.
+He then travels to a crazy island where he meets the Wild Things.
 Obviously, many millions of children have loved “Where the Wild Things Are” — there are more than 19 million copies in print around the world — but I was struck, while conducting an extremely informal survey of a couple of dozen friends and a few professionals in the field of children’s literature, by how many said Sendak’s work had eluded their younger selves and/or their own offspring.
 Which kids’ books, I had wanted to know, are appreciated more in theory, or by adults, than by actual kids?

 “Impenetrable,” one educator and critic said.
 In her view, while the book was written from a child’s perspective, it had the processed feel of “something arrived at years later as a construct to understand the writer’s own anger.”
 Actually, I think that’s what I now like about the book, that sense of self-aware struggle — and whiff of psychoanalysis.
 Sendak hinted at this in a 1966 interview with the New Yorker: “It’s only after the act of writing the book that, as an adult, I can see what has happened, and talk about fantasy as catharsis, about Max acting out his anger as he fights to grow. . . .
 For me, the book was a personal exorcism.
 It went deeper into my own childhood than anything I’ve done before.”